The-Fonz/adventure-track/docs/index.rst

 AdventureTrack docs
 ===================

 Hi there, these are the AdventureTrack docs.
-It's built up out of a number of `Nameko <http://nameko.readthedocs.io>`_ microservices, with `Flask <http://flask.pocoo.org/>`_ as http endpoint, including authentication and admin interface. `Flask-SocketIO <http://flask-socketio.readthedocs.io>`_ is used to provide realtime updates.
+It's built up out of a number of microservices running an *asyncio* event loop, communicating with other services using the [Autobahn](autobahn.ws) [WAMP](wamp.ws) framework.
+[Crossbar](crossbar.io) is used as a WAMP router for both backend and frontend.

 .. toctree::